silasfrancis/nopCommerce-automation-testing/README.md

 ```
 > This will run test on Chrome Browser

-> If no browser is specified test will be executed on chrome
+> If no browser is specified tests will be executed on chrome